rumblefrog/go-a2s/README.md

 func main() {
     client, err := a2s.NewClient(
         "ServerIP:Port",
-        a2s.TimeoutOption(time.Second * 5), // Setting timeout option.
+        a2s.SetMaxPacketSize(14000), // Some engine does not follow the protocol spec, and may require bigger packet buffer a2s.TimeoutOption(time.Second * 5), // Setting timeout option.
 Default is 3 seconds
         // ...
 Other options
     )